deacon-ralph/irc_bot/README.md

 =======
 ![name](WTFPL.jpg)

-    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004
+    DO WHAT THE FUCK YOU WANT TO, INSHALLAH PUBLIC LICENSE Version 3, September 2021

     Copyright (C) 2021 NOOSCOPE IRC